Peng-Protocol/Dexhune-SS/SS/Specifications/ShockSpace.md

 - If an initial margin is too low to take fees on then the order fails.

-- Stable Coordination is required for situations where the user wants to long multiple tokens with cross margin and use a common total margin unit to strengthen their positions.
+- TOKEN-1 Coordination is required for situations where the user wants to long multiple tokens with cross margin and use a common total margin unit to strengthen their positions.